 IF statements are one of the most basic functions in the spreadsheets universe, but it's also essential to achieving meaningful work in Google Sheets.
 An IF statement is a simple logic test as to whether or not something is true, with an action occurring depending on the validity of the statement.
 IF statements are most crucial when you’re interested in qualifying different data for use.
 For example, a simple use of an IF statement would be if your spend is greater than your budget, you are over-budget.
 If it is less than your budget, you are under-budget.
 Of course, there are much more complex uses of this function and you can also use it in tandem with other Google Sheets functions.
 Both AND and OR functions form great pairs with an IF statement.
 You can also use an IF statement within another IF statement (a double IF!).
 There are a lot of uses and you can see more here.

 Vlookup & Index Match are two similar options in Google Sheets to find specific data across multiple sheets or a large collection of data.
 For example, if you’re a mortgage banker, you may have a list of different leads with different characteristics attached to each lead.
 If you think this month, people from a certain neighborhood in your city are more likely to respond, you can use a Vlookup or Index Match function to pull information for only these people.
 These formulas become really useful when you’re dealing with hundreds, or even thousands, of entries in your data table.
-The formula takes some getting used to.
-For a more detailed how-to, see here.

 This is another way that Google Sheets separates itself from Excel.
 Though Excel has this functionality, it’s difficult to use and you’re likely better off sticking with Google Sheets.
 Query is useful because it combines data filtering with some of the functions that you use often, like SUM and AVERAGE.
 You input the data range you’re analyzing, along with a query string that specifies what you’re looking for.
 The functionality of Query is hard to understand from a short paragraph, but Query can replace most aspects of a pivot table (something we’ll talk about later).
 Some people think this is the most useful formula on the internet, so it’s a really useful trick to know.